 Your Guide To Kalbarri Skywalk (And Other Nearby Sites!)

 Also known as Kaju Yatka (which translates to “sky” and “to walk”), the Kalbarri Skywalk lives up to this name.
-You’ll feel like walking in the sky.
+You’ll feel like you are walking in the sky!

-Here’s our experience in this beautiful place, as well as our tips and recommendations to help you plan your visit:
+Here’s our experience of this beautiful place, as well as our tips and recommendations to help you plan your visit:

 What is the Kalbarri Skywalk?

-It’s free to come here, but there’s an entry fee to enter the Kalbarri National Park – $15 per car/per day.
-This will give you access to other nearby attractions, like Nature’s window and the Z bend lookout.
+It’s free to come here, but there’s an entry fee to enter the Kalbarri National Park – $17 per car/per day.
+This will give you access to other nearby attractions, like Nature’s Window and the Z bend lookout.

-Most people spend around half an hour here, between taking pictures and enjoying the view.
-But, there are other things to do here, such as:
+Most people spend around an hour here, between taking pictures and enjoying the view.
+But, there are other things to do here too, such as:

 Visiting the Skywalk Café, Information Centre, and Shop

 There are several metallic statues of native animals bordering the Skywalk pathways with information plaques close by.
-If you walk down to the second skywalk, you will see a lot of this extra information.
+If you walk down to the second skywalk, you will find this extra information.

 There are about 15 history plaques set up in the area leading into the Skywalk Café.
 You’ll be able to learn about the history of the local Aboriginal people in the Kalbarri area as you walk towards it.